DjangoGirls/tutorial/en/django_orm/README.md

 <QuerySet [<Post: my post title>, <Post: another post title>]>
 ```

-This is a list of the posts we created earlier!
-We created these posts using the Django admin interface.
-But now we want to create new posts using Python, so how do we do that?
+This is a list of the blog posts we created earlier!
+We created these blog posts using the Django admin interface.
+But now we want to create new blog posts using Python, so how do we do that?

 ### Create object